The transition from Formby pinewoods to beach and dunes

 Formby Beach

 A proper beach.
 Wide open sand, dramatic dunes, and the Irish Sea with no theme park attached.
-Walk through the pinewoods to get there (about 15 minutes from the car park) — the moment you come over the dunes onto the beach is genuinely great.
-Brilliant for dogs, sandcastles, long walks, and doing absolutely nothing.
+Walk through the pinewoods to get there: about 15 minutes from the car park.
+The moment you come over the dunes is genuinely great.

 Full guide